Bruins open strong to power past Icedogs - Austin Daily Herald

 The Austin Bruins started off with four first period goals as they beat Fairbanks 5-2 in Blaine Thursday.

-Carson Riddle, Jens Richards, Nick Catalano and Liam Whitehouse all scored in the first period for the Bruins (2-0 overall).
+Carson Riddle, Jens Richards, Nick Catalano and Liam Whitehouse all scored in the opening period for the Bruins (2-0 overall).

 Hudson Hodges had 15 saves for Austin.